mcnole25/fun-with-numbers/README.md

 # Fractions of 65536 (65536 items)
 Similar to how computers store fractions.
 All fractions from 0 to (almost) 1.
 Try to find numbers like 0.1 or one third, I bet you can't!

+# Primes to 5 Million (348513 items)
+A list of prime numbers up to 5 million, generated via [this scratch project.](https://scratch.mit.edu/projects/20797789/)